makemusicday/gemini-api-docs/src/contributing.rst

 -------------

 You do *not* need to create a virtual environment with all of the Gemini dependencies to update this documentation.
-Install the requirements listed in the ``<docs-repo>/requirements-docs.txt`` file, and make your documentation changes.
+It is sufficient to install the requirements listed in the ``<docs-repo>/requirements-docs.txt`` file, and make your documentation changes.
 To preview the documentation, run::